-This inability to poop normally is called dog constipation.
+Your fur-baby's inability to poop normally is called dog constipation.
 Though this can happen to humans, too, this should not be taken lightly.
+In this article, we will go over the signs, the causes, and how you can properly manage and treat dog constipation!

 "If you are used to having your pup poop during a certain time, and then suddenly you don't see him pooping on these periods, your dog might be constipated. "